 Apache Airflow is the veteran of workflow orchestration.
 While it was not built specifically for AI, its DAG-based scheduling system handles complex ML pipelines with dependencies, retries, and monitoring.
 Many data teams already run Airflow, making it a natural fit for adding AI workflow API steps into existing data infrastructure.

 Airflow is purely headless by design.
 You define DAGs in Python, trigger them via CLI or REST API, and monitor execution through its web UI.
-The ecosystem includes operators for every major cloud provider, database, and AI service.
+The ecosystem includes operators for every major cloud provider, database, and AI service integration.

 Airflow is fully open source under the Apache License.
 Managed versions are available through Google Cloud Composer, Amazon MWAA, and Astronomer.